whitneyburton/portfolios/template.markdown

 Raphael Barbo: Raphael has incredible interpersonal skills.
 He has a very clear read on group dynamics and also has the ability to put himself in other people's shoes.
 I witnessed him recognize that a fellow student was upset after a code review, which I was oblivious to, and then move to show empathy and offer encouragement.
 He also clearly has some significant coding skill.
 Most recently, he helped me arrive at an approach to the Black Thursday project where repositories build themselves.
 It’s a real gift to have a guy like Raphael in the cohort.

 ### Being a Community Member
+Jesse Spevack (Pair): Dream Team status!
+Working with Jesse on Black Thursday was an excellent learning opportunity in more ways than one.
+Not only is he a Google/Excel spreadsheet whiz, he’s also a stickler with TDD which are two things that I wish I were better at.
+Jesse led the charge in terms of highly-organized file structures and gorgeous tests.
+While working with him, I learned that he has high standards for himself, but he shouldn’t let those translate into unwarranted anxiety and pressure as often in the future.
+He’s extremely intelligent and talented with the crushing of the code, so he shouldn’t worry as much.
+I have no idea how he juggled all of the hours he spent on this project while also keeping up with his baby twins and wife, but we paired effectively together and I thoroughly enjoyed working with him.

 Brendan Dillon: Whenever I talked about projects with Jesse, I was impressed by how methodical and organized his thinking was.
 Not only did he do some really great planning, but he also started discussions that encouraged other people to figure out how to plan and organize their projects.
 In the pairing exercises I did with Jesse, I found that he has a really sharp eye for detail and can debug code really well.
 On top of all this, he is pulling off a Herculean feat of work-life balance by raising newborn twins while attending Turing.